-The NCC was established in 1984 as a result of an NSTAC recommendation to develop a joint industry/Government national coordinating mechanism to respond to the Federal Government's NS/EP communications service requirements.
+The NCC was established in 1984 as a result of an NSTAC recommendation to develop a joint industry and Government national coordinating mechanism to respond to the Federal Government's NS/EP communications service requirements.
 The NCC's mission is to assist in the initiation, coordination, restoration, and reconstitution of NS/EP communications services or facilities.
-Currently 15 NSTAC member companies are represented in the NCC.
+Currently, 15 NSTAC member companies are represented in the NCC.

 The NSTAC was instrumental in formalizing the NCC's responsibilities to include functioning as an ISAC for the telecommunications infrastructure.
-Designated as an ISAC in January 2000, the NCC-ISAC was the second ISAC to be formed following the promulgation of Presidential Decision Directive 63 (PDD-63) and the only ISAC with both industry and Government membership.
-The NCC-ISAC gathers information about vulnerabilities, threats, intrusions, and anomalies from telecommunications industry, Government, and other sources, and then analyzes the data with the goal of averting or mitigating effects on the communications infrastructure.
+Designated as an ISAC in January 2000, the NCC-ISAC was the second ISAC to be formed following the promulgation of Presidential Decision Directive 63 (PDD-63) and the only ISAC with industry and Government membership.
+The NCC-ISAC gathers information about vulnerabilities, threats, intrusions, and anomalies from the telecommunications industry, Government, and other sources.
+The NCC-ISAC then analyzes the data with the goal of averting or mitigating effects on the communications infrastructure.
 Results are sanitized and disseminated in accordance with sharing agreements established by the NCC-ISAC participants.

-In 1991, the NSTAC, working with the National Communications System, recommended establishing an industry/Government partnership to reduce the vulnerability of the Nation's telecommunications systems to electronic intrusion.
+In 1991, the NSTAC, working with the National Communications System, recommended establishing an industry and Government partnership to reduce the vulnerability of the Nation's telecommunications systems to electronic intrusion.
 To that end, the NSIE process was established as a forum in which industry and Government could share information in a trusted and confidential environment.
 The NSIE process continues to function today, demonstrating that industry and Government will share sensitive security information if they find value in doing so.
-In 1998, PDD-63 called for the establishment of similar information exchange forums to reduce vulnerabilities in all critical infrastructures.
+In 1998, PDD-63 called for the establishment of similar information-exchange forums to reduce vulnerabilities in all critical infrastructures.

-Background on NSTAC Activities As They Relate to Critical Infrastructure Protection and Information Assurance meetings with representatives from the national security community, law enforcement, and civil departments and agencies to discuss information warfare (defensive) and IA issues.
-At the May 15, 1995, NSTAC IES Working Session, the members established the Information Assurance Task Force (IATF) to serve as a focal point for IA issues.
+Background on NSTAC Activities As They Relate to Critical Infrastructure Protection and Information Assurance

+The NSTAC has directly addressed information assurance (IA) and CIP issues since 1995.
+At the January 16, 1995, NSTAC XVII meeting, the Director of the National Security Agency briefed the NSTAC Principals on threats to U.S. infrastructures.
+In the ensuing months, the NSTAC sponsored several meetings with representatives from the national security community, law enforcement, and civil departments and agencies to discuss information warfare (defensive) and IA issues.
+At the May 15, 1995, NSTAC IES working session, the members established the Information Assurance Task Force (IATF) to serve as a focal point for IA issues.
 More specifically, the IES charged the IATF to work with the U.S. Government to identify critical national infrastructures and their importance to the national interest, schedule elements for assessment, and propose IA policy recommendations to the President.